hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

 4. cross_validation.py
  * Using cross validation to test a model.
 In this code, the model is KNN(un-weighted and weighted).
  * With the help of cross validation, we can tune the parameters of the model to see which set of parameters give better results without getting overfit.
+ * Note: when dividing the data in cross validation here, I think using percentage instead of folds to divide is better.
+Because using folds will have the limitation for the number of folds, depends on the size of the dataset.
+Therefore, larger folds will become uncessary since it will repeat previous tests.
+Using percentages with random() seldom get repeated tests and allows more times tests.